FIRE BELLY TOAD CARE SHEET

 LIFE SPAN: 12-15 years

-ACTIVITY: Unlike most amphibians, Fire Bellied Toads are diurnal.
-Meaning they are active during the day.
+ACTIVITY: Unlike most common captive amphibian species, Fire Bellied Toads are diurnal.
+Meaning they are active during daylight hours.
 You will find them soaking, basking, hunting, and calling for mates from dawn to dusk.
-Fire Bellied Toads are also highly social and should always be kept in pairs.
+Fire Bellied Toads are also highly social and should always be kept in pairs or groups.

-ENCLOSURE: Fire Bellied Toads are semiaquatic so their enclosure needs to be too!
-A paludarium or a terrestrial tank that incorporates aquatic features is ideal.
-Focusing on the aquatic piece, large river rocks or slate stone slabs make a perfect substrate.
+ENCLOSURE: Fire Bellied Toads are semiaquatic species, relying equally on access to fresh water and terrestrial land.
+A paludarium or a terrestrial tank that incorporates a 50:50 ratio of land to water is ideal.
+Focusing on the aquatic portion, large river rocks or slate stone slabs make a perfect substrate.
 If you are looking to keep live plants, placing a level of aquarium stratum and then the rocks of choice.
 I personally suggest Fluval Plant and Shrimp Stratum.
 This promotes plant health and growth and will be passed by the frog if accidentally ingested.
 Dwarf Hairgrass, Java Moss, and Sagrittaria Subulata are perfect choices for fully submerged plants.
 Fire Bellied Toads spend most of their time in the water and need places to rest from swimming.
 Rocks, aquarium decor, and live plants the rest just below or above the surface are perfect areas for your Fire Bellies to rest.
 A type of filtration is required to keep the water moving (waterfall, fountain, etc.) I personally use the TetraFauna Decorative Reptofilter.
 I have had this product for years and it works great and it is very quiet!
 Rinse filters monthly and replace completely every 6 months.
 If you are using tap water for your enclosure, water conditioner must be used.
 This removes harmful chemicals and makes the water safe for your amphibian.
 Directions vary so be sure to read the label before using.
 Focusing on the land portion, coconut fiber substrate, or a natural soil substrate is best for the bedding.
 Live plants may also be incorporated.
 Parlor Palms have always done best with my Fire Bellied Toads.
 The land portion will also need to have areas for your frogs to hide.
 Logs, hides, aquarium decor, and driftwood all make excellent hiding places.

-SIZE OF ENCLOSURE: A duo of Fire Bellied Toads should have at least a 10-gallon tank, 20 x 11 x 13 inches, 50.8 x 27.94 x 33.02 cm.
-With more frogs, the tank should be wider rather than longer.
-I have 10 Fire Bellied Toads in a 40-gallon breeder.
+SIZE OF ENCLOSURE: A pair of Fire Bellied Toads should have minimum of 10 gallons, 20 x 11 x 13 inches, 50.8 x 27.94 x 33.02 cm.
+The width of an enclosure should increase exponentially with the addition of more frogs.
+For example, 10 Fire Bellied Toads comfortably in a 40-gallon breeder enclosure.

-WATER TEMPERATURE: 70-75 degrees F (21-24 C) A heat source is typically not needed for Fire Bellied Toads because they thrive at room temperature.
+WATER TEMPERATURE: 70-75 degrees F (21-24 C) A heat source is typically not needed for Fire Bellied Toads as they thrive at ambient room temperature.
 However, keep a thermostat within the tank to ensure proper water temperature.

 TEMPERATURE: Daytime temperatures of 70-75 degrees F (21-24 C) are ideal.
 This species is tolerant to a large range of temperatures but the temperature should never exceed 80 degrees F (27 C).
 A basking light is not needed.
 Fire Bellied Toads thrive at room temperature and are a cold-resistant species.

-Nighttime temperatures should never drop below 60 degrees F (15 C), and should typically stay around 65 degrees F (18 C).
-A low watt heat emitter, scheduled for the times the temperature drops too low.
-Excess heat leads to the drying out of the enclosure and can be deadly to amphibians!
+Nighttime temperatures should never drop below 65 degrees F (18 C).
+A low watt heat emitter that is scheduled for the times the temperature drops too low may be used in winter months.
+Excess heat leads to the drying out of the enclosure and can be deadly to amphibians.

-FEEDING: Live crickets or dubia roaches should be their main diet.
-An adult Fire Bellied Toad should have 3-4 crickets/dubias every two days.
+FEEDING: Live crickets or roaches should be 90% of their diet as they are low in fat and high in protein.
+An adult Fire Bellied Toad should have 3-4 crickets/roaches every 2-3 days.
 Dusting your feeds with calcium improves your frogs’ health and growth.
 Mealworms, Wax worms, Red Wigglers, moths, and Phoenix worms can be given as snacks occasionally.
-A diverse diet improves your frogs’ health.
+A diverse diet improves your frogs’ health through nutrients and hunting stimulus.

-What size crickets or Dubias do I get for my Fire Bellied Toad?
+What size insects do I get for my Fire Bellied Toad?
 A general rule for feeding Reptiles and Amphibians is, the food in question’s girth should fit in between the animal’s eyes.
 Fire Bellied Toads do well with 1/4-1/2 crickets and dubia roaches.

 HOW TO SEX: Males have thick forearms and produce larger bumps on their back from April-August during mating season.
 Males also are very vocal year-round.
 Their mating call sounds like a dog barking off in the distance.
 Other noises include a water drop sound.